artur9010/lightdm-webkit-material/README.md

 - Select your language
 - 3 different types of background (trianglify, particleground, and image)
 - Option to select keyboard layout (eq. pl_PL for Polish keyboard, en_US for English)
+- HiDpi screen support (2000px in width or more)
 - And the most important thing, A CLOCK WITH SECONDS!!!

 ### How to install